mandrova1991/MyWeddingPlanner/README.md

 There is no support for mobile devices for now.
 This will be implemented soon.

+To have a look at the current state it is available <a href="https://vibrant-napier.85-215-68-138.plesk.page/login">Here</a>
+Demo User: nick@home.nl
+Password: password

 <strong>Future:</strong>
 Lots of big ideas.
 But none of them are completly worked out yet.
 But we are planning in creating a mobile app.
 Which will help to get all information on a mobile device in an easy way.